Read our entire Blogging 101 series beginning HERE.

 - Don’t use hyphens, numbers, obscure terms or confusing strings of words.

 You will need to register your domain so that nobody else takes your awesome idea.
 I’d strongly suggest you register your domain name AND hosting from the same place.
 In fact Bluehost, which I’m about to tell you about gives you a free domain name if you host your site with them.
-Sweet!
+So, pick a name you want to use and hop to the next step where you can claim it.

 Choose a Host